Filters Filters — Does Pool Filter Sand Type Matter? Complete Sand Guide

 All filter sand types require proper installation techniques, but some need special attention.
 Always turn off the pump and relieve pressure before opening the filter.
 Remove the old sand completely - never mix different media types.

-For zeolite installation, rinse the media until water runs clear, then follow manufacturer activation instructions which may include soaking in a chlorine solution.
+For zeolite installation, rinse the media until water runs clear, then follow manufacturer activation instructions - typically this involves soaking in a dilute chlorine solution to activate the mineral's filtering properties.
 Glass media requires careful handling to avoid cuts and thorough rinsing to remove glass dust.

 Regardless of media type, maintain proper water levels in the filter during filling to prevent damage to internal components.